-Island arc volcanic activity started at 48 Ma with the eruption of boninite magma, which continued up to 45 Ma (Figs. 2-3A, B).
-During this incipient period of subduction intiation, the base of the Chichijima and Mukojima Island Groups were formed firstly through repeated non-explosive eruptions, producing gentle lava flows of boninite rock series and arc tholeiitic rocks under slightly deep water.
-The shallow submarine volcanism continued, and the chemical composition of erupted magma changed entirely to calc-alkaline andesite and dacite, bronzite andesite, and high-Ca boninite (Fig. 2-4).
+Island arc volcanic activity started from 48 to 45 Ma with the beginning of plate subduction (Figs. 2-3 A, B).
+During this period, the base of the Chichijima and Mukojima Island Groups were formed firstly through repeated non-explosive eruptions, producing gentle lava flows of boninite rock and arc tholeitic rocks under deep water.
+The shallow submarine volcanism continued, and the chemical composition of erupted magma changed entirely to calc-alkaline andesite and dacite, bronzite andesite, and high-Ca boninite.

 Boninite is a high-Mg andesite characterized by the absence of plagioclase and the presence of abundant orthopyroxene (bronzite-enstatite) crystals embedded in the glassy matrix.
-Boninitic magma is produced under very specific temperature-pressure conditions; that is, melting of the hydrous upper mantle less than 30km in depth (which is shallower than the generation depths of island arc basaltic magmas).
-Boninite magma is, therefore, thought to be produced in the incipient stage of a subduction zone formation.
-In Ogasawara, water was supplied in the shallow mantle of high temperature beneath the West Philippine Basin by subduction of the plate, and boninite magma was produced (Tatsumi and Maruyama, 1989; Ishizuka et al., 2006).
+Boninite is not found from currently active volcanoes anywhere in the world and is therefore considered to be not produced by steady island arc volcanism.
+This is because boninitic magma is produced under very specific temperature-pressure conditions; that is, melting of the hydrous upper mantle less than 30 km in depth (which is shallower than the generation depths of island arc basaltic magmas).
+Boninite magma is, therefore, a distinctive magma produced in the incipient stage of a subduction zone formation.
+In Ogawasawa, water was supplied in the shallow mantle of high temperature beneath the West Philippine Basin by subduction of the plate, and boninite magma was produced (Tatsumi and Maruyama, 1989; Ishizuka et al., 2006).
 Boninite was first discovered and described from Chichijima, and it was named after "Bunin", which is a corrupt form of an archaic term Munin, meaning "uninhabited" (Petersen, 1891).
 Not only Chichijima, the type locality of boninite, but also other islands of the Ogasawara Archipelago have the world's largest and best exposures of boninite.